mozilla/anodejsholidayseason/fantastic-front-end-performance-2.md

-# Fantastic front-end performance, part 2: generate ETags on the fly with etagify
+# Fantastic front-end performance, part 2: caching dynamically-generated content with etagify

 ## How do you cache your internationalized templates?